vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 q. by KKV 449, HV II.
 911 (quotes same 17 verses from Pad).
 Aṣtamivratas-There are about 30 Astam i-vratas, which will be

 entered at the proper places.
 General rule is that in the bright half Astami mixed with Navami is to be preferred and in dark half astami mixed with saptami is preferred.
 Vide TT 40, DS 15.
-For Astamiyratas vide HV I. 811-886, KN 194–228, KKV 225-272, VR 256-319, VKK 38-40, PC.
+For Astamivratas vide HV I. 811-886, KN 194–228, KKV 225-272, VR 256-319, VKK 38-40, PC.
 109-139.
 There are a few exceptions to above two rules,

 some of which may be noted at the proper places.
 Asidhārūuratabegin on Ās, śu.
 15; five days or ten days after As.